ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 *Shell* commonly refers to the UNIX shell environment, which in its core function provides users with a CLI (command line interface) to manipulate "environment variables" and to execute external commands.
-Because desired actions are expressed as typed commands it becomes possible to script (program) sets of those commands to be (re-)executed repetitively or conditionally (e.g., provides constructs for loops, functions, conditions).
-So, in contrast to GUI (graphical user interface), such automation via scripting is a native feature of a CLI shell.
-Unlike GUI integrated environments with lots of functionality exposed in menu items and icons, shell is truly a "black box", which has a lot of powerful features which you need to discover first to be able to use it efficiently.
-Because manipulation of files is one of the main tasks to accomplish in a shell, usually a shell either comes with common commands (such as `cp`, `mv`, etc.) built-in or is accompanied by an additional package (e.g., `coreutils` in Debian) providing those helpful command line utilities.
+Because desired actions are expressed as typed commands, it is possible to script (program) sets of those commands to be (re-)executed repetitively or conditionally.
+For example, it provides constructs for loops, functions and conditions.
+So, in contrast to GUIs (graphical user interfaces), such automation via scripting is a native feature of a CLI shell.
+Unlike GUI-integrated environments with lots of functionality exposed in menu items and icons, shell is truly a "black box", which has a lot of powerful features which you need to discover first to be able to use it efficiently.
+Because manipulation of files is one of the main tasks to accomplish in a shell, a shell usually either comes with common commands (such as `cp`, `mv`, etc.) built-in or is accompanied by an additional package (e.g., `coreutils` in Debian) providing those helpful command line utilities.

-In this module we will first become familiarized with basic (and possibly advanced) features of a shell and shell scripting, and then review a few aspects that particularly relate to reproducibility, as a principle of having good control over commands execution -- knowing which command actually was run, what conditions could have potentially affected its execution, inspecting available history of the commands, and verifying that a script did not complete while hiding failed interim execution.
+In this module we will first familiarize ourselves with basic (and possibly advanced) features of a shell and shell scripting, and then review a few of its aspects that particularly relate to reproducibility.
+This is a principle of having good control over commands execution -- knowing which command actually was run, what conditions could have potentially affected its execution, inspecting the available history of the commands, and verifying that a script did not complete while hiding a failed interim execution.

 > ## External teaching materials
 >
-> Before going through the rest of this lesson, you should learn
+> Before going through the rest of this lesson, you should learn the
 > basics of shell usage and scripting.
 The following lesson provides a
-> good overview of all basics concepts.
+> good overview of all basic concepts.
 Even if you are familiar with
-> shell and shell scripting, please review materials of the lesson and
+> shell and shell scripting, please review the materials of the lesson and
 > try to complete all exercises in it, especially if you do not know
 > correct answers to them right away:
 >